chris-townsend/project-one/README.md

 ### Further Testing
 #

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs
 #

--   On some small mobile devices the contact map pushes the size of screen out more than any of the other content on the page.
+-   On some small mobile devices the contact map pushes the size of the screen out more than any of the other content on the page.
     -   A white gap can be seen to the right and above the map.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+To fix this problem I have reduced the width size of the map as screen size decreases to make it more responsive.
+On some very small devices, there may still be a small gap but works on majority of devices.

+- When testing my code through the W3C validator for the first time, it came up with a lower score for accessability.
+This was due to not adding having a title attached to my iframe google map, this has now been added.

+- I originally had the colour Grey for my writing on my about page.
+This lowered my accessability score so I changed it back to black to compensate for accessability.

+- When testing my site through [Responsinator](http://www.responsinator.com/) The site would occassionally display my nav bar differently at 412px and 414px.
+When I refresh the page a couple of times it will show it correctly, I'm not quite sure what is causing this and am still unsure now.
+I have tested the responsiveness using Google DevTools and it is showing up correctly on there at 412px and 414px.

 ## Deployment
 ***